Parent Information: SEND Information Report 2019/2020

 • Different ways of teaching are in place so that your child is fully involved in learning in class.
 This may involve things like using more practical learning.

-• Specific strategies (which may be suggested by the Inclusion Manager, or outside staff) are in place to support your child to learn.
+• Specific strategies (which may be suggested by the SENCo, or outside staff) are in place to support your child to learn.

 • Your child’s teacher will have carefully checked on your child’s progress and will have decided that your child has gaps in their understanding/ learning and needs some extra support to help them make the best possible progress.